 ProCamera App: Conclusion

-The great thing about the ProCamera app is that you can shoot in fully automatic mode when you need to take a quick picture, but you can also take advantage of full manual mode for those times when your inner artist calls!
+As with some other iPhone camera apps, the great thing about the ProCamera app is that you can shoot in fully automatic mode when you need to take a quick picture, but you can also take advantage of full manual mode for those times when your inner artist calls!

 If you feel a little overwhelmed by the large collection of settings and shooting modes in ProCamera, don’t worry!